 Do I Need Detoxification Services?

-Detoxification services are meant to curb the withdrawal symptoms a patient experiences to proceed to the next phases of addiction treatment.
-Withdrawal symptoms may vary from substance to substance.
+Detoxification services are meant to curb the withdrawal symptoms a patient experiences to proceed to the next phases of online addiction treatment.

 A person recovering from withdrawal symptoms may experience a harsh peak within 24-48 hours after use has stopped.
 As a result, post-acute withdrawal symptoms can still appear after the detox process has occurred.
 The detox process requires patience and determination.